Office of Alumni Engagement

 Presented to a graduate who is living the mission of USF through their professional or volunteer work.

 An oral historian and cultural leader, Dr. Mi’Jan Celie Tho-Biaz, Ed.D., has a passion for narratives of personal transformation and community social change.
 She led the Steinem Initiative's public policy digital storytelling pilot at Smith College and was a visiting scholar at the Interdisciplinary Center for Innovative Theory and Empirics at Columbia University.
 Mi’Jan served as a documentarian-in-residence in Essential Studies at the Institute of American Indian Arts, a presenter at Carnegie Hall, and a resident at the Banff Centre.
+Watch now

 Bill F. Kenney,